Frequently Asked Questions

 Note: Your academic advisor will determine which classes fulfill the requirements for your selected major at preregistration.

-If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program, please refer to APU’s suggested General Studies guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
+If you are not completing the Intersegmental General Education Transfer Curriculum (IGETC) program or CSU Breadth, please refer to APU’s suggested General Education guidelines to help determine if the classes you have taken match APU’s requirements and will transfer.
 An official transcript evaluation will be completed on a course-by-course basis for each transfer student to determine transferable units.

-Completion of the requirements for an A.A. degree or the general education program at another school does not guarantee that you have met all of APU’s General Studies requirements.
-However, if you complete the IGETC program with the APU provisions, you will have met most of APU’s General Studies requirements.
+Completion of the requirements for an A.A. degree or the general education program at another school does not guarantee that you have met all of APU’s General Education requirements.
+However, if you complete the IGETC program or CSU Breadth with the APU provisions, you will have met all of APU’s General Education requirements.

 When you have applied and been accepted to APU, you will receive a general education evaluation prior to registering for your classes.